nkleck/CyberStakes2020/Forensics/150_Boot_Racer/README.md

 Continuing.
 ```

 Our watchpoint hit.
-Print the contents of the memory address (and some surround addresses). `x` prints in gdb. `4s` means 4 units and try to treat as a c string.
+Print the contents of the memory address (and some surrounding addresses). `x` prints in gdb. `4s` means 4 units and try to treat as a c string.

 ```
 Hardware watchpoint 1: *0x7DC0